flyingmachine/brave-clojure-web/content/concurrency.md

 berserkers will pick up their left comfort stick and then block indefinitely waiting for the comfort stick to their right to become available, resulting in **deadlock**.
-(By the way, in case you want to look at this phenomenon more, it's usually referred to as "the dining philosophers problem."
+(By the way, in case you want to look into this phenomenon more, it's usually referred to as "the dining philosophers problem."
 But that's boring.)
 This book doesn't discuss deadlock in much detail, but it's good to know the concept and its terminology.